 To become a Navy aviator, you will have to pass the Aviation Selection Test Battery (ASTB), a test that has not changed much since its inception during World War II.
 It consists of five timed subsets: mathematics and verbal, mechanical comprehension, aviation and nautical, spatial perception, and a survey gauging interest in aviation.
 About 10,000 candidates sit for the exam each year.

 Unless you hold a recreational or private pilot certificate (or higher) or have completed a solo cross-country flight in a civilian aircraft, you must undergo introductory flight screening.
-As part of this screening, you are required to take 25 hours of instruction at a certified flight school, completing at least three solo flights, one of them cross-country.
+As part of this screening, you are required to take 25 hours of instruction at a certified flight school, completing at least three solo flights, one of the flights is cross-country.
 Once you’ve accomplished this, you can enroll in the Navy’s program for aviators, initially in Florida.

-Primary flight training: At Whiting Field in the Florida Panhandle, you’ll start your hands-on instruction with a T-34C, a turboprop painted orange and white that is the Navy’s main trainer.
-By the end, you’ll have spent more than 100 hours aloft in the T-34 or in flight simulators, learning night flying, flying in formation, aerobatics and basic flight skills.
+Primary Flight Training: At Whiting Field in the Florida Panhandle, you’ll start your hands-on instruction with a T-34C, a turboprop painted orange and white that is the Navy’s main trainer.
+By the end, you’ll have spent more than 100 hours aloft in the T-34 or in-flight simulators, learning night flying, flying in formation, aerobatics, and basic flight skills.

 At the end of primary flight training, you’ll specialize in a particular aircraft.
 If you’re selected to fly helicopters, you’ll stay at Whiting for six months of training in the Bell TH-57 Sea Ranger.
 If you’re chosen to fly tactical jet aircraft, you’ll go either to the Naval Air Station in Kingsville, Texas, or Meridian, Miss.
 Training begins with ground school, including meteorology and more aerodynamics.
 Then, you’ll progress to the T-45 Goshawk for hands-on training.
 If you’re assigned to fly the P-3C Orion four-engine maritime patrol aircraft, you’ll train on the T-44A or the TC-12B at the Naval Air Station in Corpus Christi, Texas.
-Or you’ll go the Naval Air Station in Kingsville, Texas, to learn how to fly one of two turboprop planes that operate from aircraft carriers: either the E-2C Hawkeye or the C-2A Greyhound.
-The actual flight time required varies depending on the aircraft, but is more than 100 hours in all cases.
+Or you’ll go to the Naval Air Station in Kingsville, Texas, to learn how to fly one of two turboprop planes that operate from aircraft carriers: Either the E-2C Hawkeye or the C-2A Greyhound.
+The actual flight time required varies depending on the aircraft but is more than 100 hours in all cases.